divyaece23/classifier_using_distilbert_huggingface/README.md

 - **Task:** Text classification (Binary or Multi-class)
 - **Library:** Hugging Face Transformers + Datasets

-DistilBERT is a smaller, faster, and lighter version of BERT while retaining ~97% of its performance.
+DistilBERT is a smaller, faster, and lighter version of BERT.